CLI reference

 Option Description Required

---build BUILD_NAME Name of the build being tested.
-(See record build --name) One of --build or --session is required
+--build BUILD_NAME The name of the build being tested.
+(See record build --name) Either --build , --session, or --no-build must be specified

---session SESSIONID ID of the test session (see record session) One of --build or --session is required
+--session SESSIONID The ID of the test session (see record session) Either --build , --session, or --no-build must be specified

 Note: This option is a no-op if the session already exists (i.e. you're using launchable record tests --session).
 Instead, use this option on launchable record session.